CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/oracles.md

     Returns: EMA price of coin `i` (`uint256`).

+    !!!warning
+        If a pool is using oracleized assets such as ERC-4626 tokens or tokens with their own price oracle contract, `price_oracle` will not take that "rate" into consideration and instead returns the price oracle of the underlying token w.r.t. the coin at index 0.
+        For example: The price oracle of the sUSDS/USDT pool (sUSDS being a yield-bearing asset which is worth approximately 1.065 USDS = $1.065) will return something like `1000156958194158311` because it does not take this rate into consideration.

+        To calculate the actual price oracle of sUSDS w.r.t.
+USDT, one needs to take the rate into consideration:

+        ```py
+        pool.price_oracle = 1000156958194158311                                         # price oracle of USDS/USDT
+        sUSDS.convertToAssets(10^18) = 1064915056757443479                              # conversion rate of sUSDS to USDS
+        (1000156958194158311 * 1064915056757443479) / 10^18 = 1065082203901684122       # 1.065 sUSDS per USDT
+        ```

     | Input  | Type      | Description                        |
     | ------ | --------- | ---------------------------------- |
     | `i`    | `uint256` | Index value of the coin to calculate the EMA price for. i = 0 returns the price oracle for coin(1). |